 Share your fantasies early to get the juices flowing.

-And, of course, bring allll the sex accoutrement.
-Vacation gives you extra time and mental space to be creative and spontaneous, so you’ll want to be prepared with any toys, lube, condoms, or outfits that put you in the mood.
+And, of course, bring allll the sex accoutrements.
+Vacation gives you extra time and mental space to be creative and spontaneous, so you’ll want to be prepared with any sex toys, lube, condoms, or sexy lingerie that put you in the mood.
 If you’re a vulva- or uterus-haver, you might want to bring some not-so-sexy stuff like emergency contraception, yeast infection medicine, or probiotics to balance your vagina’s pH, especially if you’ll be swimming.
 (Pro tip: Waterproof silicone lube is best for pool or ocean sex!)

-Designate a separate, easily accessible bag for your supplies, or try Dame’s new couple’s kit, Duo, a pouch packed with pleasure-related goodies.
+Designate a separate, easily accessible bag for your vibrators, condoms and other supplies, or try Dame’s new couple’s kit, Duo, a pouch packed with pleasure-related goodies.